sbourdelin/linux/Documentation/media/uapi/v4l/vidioc-decoder-cmd.rst

 A :ref:`write() <func-write>` or :ref:`VIDIOC_STREAMON`
 call sends an implicit START command to the decoder if it has not been started yet.
+Applies to both queues of mem2mem decoders.

 A :ref:`close() <func-close>` or :ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>`
 call of a streaming file descriptor sends an implicit immediate STOP command to the decoder, and all buffered data is discarded.
+Applies to both queues of mem2mem decoders.

-These ioctls are optional, not all drivers may support them.
+In principle, these ioctls are optional, not all drivers may support them.
 They were introduced in Linux 3.3.
+They are, however, mandatory for stateful mem2mem decoders (as further documented in :ref:`decoder`).

 .. tabularcolumns:: |p{1.1cm}|p{2.4cm}|p{1.2cm}|p{1.6cm}|p{10.6cm}|